UniversalDependencies/docs/_ru/index.md

 ### Core Arguments, Oblique Arguments and Adjuncts

-* Nominal subject ([nsubj]()) is prototypically a noun phrase in the nominative case, without preposition.
+* Nominal subject ([nsubj]()) is prototypically a noun phrase in the nominative case, without a preposition.
   * If the noun phrase is quantified, it may be in the genitive, which is required by the quantifier.
     If this is the case, then the quantifier is attached using a special relation, either [nummod]() or [nummod:gov]().
-  * In distributive construction, the nominal subject is used in the dative case, to which the preposition _po_ is attached.
+  * In distributive constructions, the nominal subject is used in the dative case, to which the preposition _po_ is attached.
   * Under negation, the noun phrase is used in the genitive case.
-* Clausal subjects ([csubj]()) are typically infinitival verbs or the head of subordinate clauses.
-These are mostly the case of predicative constructions or nominative copular constructions.
+* Clausal subjects ([csubj]()) are typically infinitival verbs or the heads of subordinate clauses.
+This is mostly the case of predicative constructions or nominative copular constructions.
   * Note that verbal nouns as subjects are labeled `nsubj`.
-* In passive clauses, the subject is labelled with [nsubj:pass]() or [csubj:pass](), respectively.
-The auxiliary verb in periphrastic passive is labelled [aux:pass]().
+* In passive clauses, the subject is labelled with [nsubj:pass]() or [csubj:pass]().
+Auxiliary verbs in periphrastic passive are labelled [aux:pass]().
-  * If the semantic agent is present, it has the form of the instrumental case, and its relation is labelled [obl:agent]().
+  * If a semantic agent is present, it has the form of the instrumental case, and its relation is labelled [obl:agent]().
 * Nominal direct objects are labeled [obj]().
-They usually occur in the accusative case (but not all bare accusative nominals are objects), but also some instrumental and genitive nominals may be direct objects.
+They usually occur in the accusative case (but not all bare accusative nominals are objects), but in some cases, instrumental and genitive nominals can be direct objects as well.
-* All other required dependents of verbs in the dative and instrumental case are indirect objects (iobj).
+* All other required dependents of verbs in the dative and instrumental cases are indirect objects (iobj).
 * Required clausal dependents of verbs are marked as [ccomp](), unless they are subjects ([csubj]()).
 * Open (“controlled”) clausal dependents are labeled [xcomp](); they are mostly infinitival complements of verbs such as _начать_ “begin”.
   * Instrumental/nominative nominal dependents of verbs such as _быть_ “be”, _стать_ “become”, _работать_ “work (as)”, _считать_ “consider (as)” are also labeled [xcomp]().
 * Prepositional phrases are labeled [obl]().
 These include:
   * core arguments of verbs, adjectives and other predicates;
   * adjuncts (or, following the Russian grammar, adverbial modifiers realized as prepositional noun phrases).
-* Temporal and other circumstantial modifiers as well as benefactives realized as bare noun phrases: _подумал минуту_ “he thought for a minute”, _сварила ему обед_ “she cooked (for) him a lunch” are also labeled [obl]().
+* Temporal and other circumstantial modifiers as well as benefactives realized as bare noun phrases: _подумал минуту_ “he thought for a minute”, _сварила ему обед_ “she cooked him a lunch” are also labeled [obl]().
-* In comparative constructions, genitive noun phrase that refers to the standard of comparison is labeled [obl]().
+* In comparative constructions, the genitive noun phrase that refers to the standard of comparison is labeled [obl]().

 ### Copula Clauses